-One thing I particularly liked about Rime is how it teaches you how to play with little to no actual tutorial text onscreen.
+One thing I particularly liked about RiME is how it teaches you how to play with little to no actual tutorial text onscreen.
 It often makes your brain quickly associate some recurring gameplay elements by the color of the objects onscreen.
 If a ledge is white, you can climb it.
-If something glows in green, you can interact with it with your shout button.
+Glowing green objects you can interact with using your shout button.
 If something is red and moves, you should follow it in order to reach the next objective.
-If an object glows in gold, you can either pick it up or move it around.
+Objects that glow in gold can either pick it up or move it around.
 If there’s something a little bit different than those standard colorful puzzles, a simple and discreet button prompt will show, keeping the HUD minimal and not giving you many tips on what to do next.

 The game’s puzzles aren’t exactly the most varied, ranging from simultaneously activating a certain number of shout-based gems to solving some simple two-character puzzles with a big robot companion a-la The Last Guardian (albeit a less infuriating robot, as he actually obeys your bloody orders).
 Most puzzles are carefully crafted in order to make you think a bit before solving it, but also not making your head explode due to the difficulty.
 Granted, there are a few of them that will either require you to completely scavenge the room for every solution that comes to your head, or just completely give up and check an online walkthrough.

-There are other flaws to be listed, by the way, with the biggest offender of them all being the gameplay.
-Rime‘s controls are decent enough for its actually simplistic gameplay, but said gameplay suffers from two main issues: the game’s somewhat wonky camera and the character’s movements being somewhat, well, “rigid.”
+There are other flaws to be listed by the way, with the biggest offender of them all being the gameplay.
+RiME‘s controls are decent enough for its actually simplistic gameplay, but said gameplay suffers from two main issues: the game’s somewhat wonky camera and the character’s movements being somewhat “rigid.”
 It’s quite hard to properly describe the problem with the little boy’s movements, being something you need to experience for yourself in order to fully understand, but I can assure you it is an issue.

 It’s great to see yet another game escaping development hell and turning out to be pretty good!